Discretized Halbach spheres: Icosahedral symmetry for optimal field homogeneity: Conclusion and Outlook

 Beyond offering improved field homogeneity over a large fraction of the sample space, such polyhedral magnet assemblies can serve as compact and inexpensive substitutes for vector (three-axis) magnets in experiments requiring strong and homogeneous fields at tunable orientations (e.g. in many condensed-matter studies~\cite{Galvis2015} and quantum-materials studies~\cite{Mrozek2015}).
-Field-amplitude control can be achieved by employing two concentric polyhedra that rotate relative to each other around an axis perpendicular to the generated field (analogous to~\cite{Leupold1988,Soltner2023}).
+Field-amplitude control could be achieved by employing two concentric polyhedra that rotate relative to each other around an axis perpendicular to the generated field (analogous to~\cite{Leupold1988,Soltner2023}).
+However, unlike cylindrical arrangements of Halbach rings, the dipole moment of the spherical arrangements discussed here is different from zero.
+Hence, there will be a torque when rotating them perpendicular to the field axis, whose influence would need to be studied.

 Another potentially promising application is magnet rotation at the “magic angle” with respect to a static sample in magnetic resonance experiments, allowing the averaging of weak dipolar couplings without mechanically rotating the sample itself~\cite{Meriles2004,Wind2006,Sakellariou2010}.